DylanMeeus/springboot_jwt_blog/_posts/2015-07-20-jwt-json-webtoken-logo.markdown

   url: "https://twitter.com/woloski"
   mail: "matias@auth0.com"
   avatar: "https://secure.gravatar.com/avatar/0cd73f2f2f39709bd03646e9225cc3d3?s=200"
 design:
   image: https://cdn.auth0.com/jwt/icon.svg
-  image_bg_color: "transparent"
+  image_bg_color: "#000"
-  bg_color: "#111118"
+  bg_color: "#000"
 tags:
 - jwt
 - openid connect
 - logo
 ---

 In 2013, when we started building Auth0, we had to decide which standard we wanted our platform to be built on.
 Back then there was [WS-Fed](https://en.wikipedia.org/wiki/WS-Federation), and [SAML2](http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf).
 I was very familiar with both, having worked on many projects with Microsoft technologies.
 My main issue with these standards, was that they were too complex: too many knobs and levers, interop issues, and above all lack of libraries.

 <!--more-->

 On the other extreme we had OAuth2, which was rapidly being adopted because of its simplicity.
 It was also being used by Facebook, Google and many others.
 There were already libraries written in many languages, making it even more appealing.

 However, [OAuth2](https://tools.ietf.org/html/rfc6749) was/is an __authorization__ protocol, not one specific for __authentication__ [[1](http://www.thread-safe.com/2012/01/problem-with-oauth-for-authentication.html)] [[2](http://homakov.blogspot.com.ar/2012/08/oauth2-one-accesstoken-to-rule-them-all.html)].

 [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) was being drafted as a very thin layer on top of OAuth2 to overcome exactly that issue.
 With the introduction of [JSON Web Tokens](https://tools.ietf.org/html/rfc7519), there was now a simple way of verifying user identity, and audience (the consumer of these tokens).

 Back then it was on [draft-06](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-06), and I decided to join the Working Group.

 ## Why is JWT so popular?

 ![](https://www.dropbox.com/s/dgq7lx9lj20ikdj/Screenshot%202015-07-18%2017.10.39.png?dl=1)